-The case was not assessed at the first Bureau meeting in 2014 so to give the country to continue the implementation of the LIFE project and evaluate its results before the first reporting.
+The case was not assessed at the first Bureau meeting in 2014 so to give the country the possibility to continue the implementation of the LIFE project and evaluate its results before the first reporting.

-In the report submitted in August 2014 the Italian authorities informs about the enforcement of the decree banning the trade, breeding and detention of the American squirrel: the shops stopped selling it and the CITES Territorial Services of the cities concerned by the "invasion" didn't register any infraction.
+In the report submitted in August 2014 the Italian authorities informed about the enforcement of the decree banning the trade, breeding and detention of the American squirrel: the shops stopped selling it and the CITES Territorial Services of the cities concerned by the "invasion" didn't register any infraction.

-Concerning the LIFE project, the authorities regrets the continuous delays experienced in the implementation, due once more to the criticism of the majority population, particularly in Lombardy region.
+Concerning the LIFE project, the authorities regretted the continuous delays experienced in the implementation, due once more to the criticism of the majority population, particularly in Lombardy region.
 This also materialised in the lack of permission to accede to some private areas, despite the presence of the invasive species.
 As a consequence, the expected results of the project were already revised in 2013, with the identification of less ambitious goals.
-However, the efforts and commitment toward the eradication remains unchanged.
+However, the efforts and commitment toward the eradication remained unchanged.

-The report underlines that a population particularly dangerous has been identified just a few kilometres from the Swiss border, where the alien squirrels already colonised a large area.
-In order to address this problem, the competent authorities have prepared a specific Action Plan, which has been (and still is) unfortunately blocked for some months at the administrative level.
-The Action Plan is not adopted yet and the authorities note a high risk of not being able to stop the expansion of the population.
+The report underlined that a particularly dangerous population had been identified just a few kilometres from the Swiss border, where the alien squirrels already colonised a large area.
+In order to address this problem, the competent authorities prepared a specific Action Plan, which has been (and still is) unfortunately blocked for some months at the administrative level.
+The Action Plan is not adopted yet and the authorities noted a high risk of not being able to stop the expansion of the population.

-Regarding Piedmont region, the authorities are controlling the grey squirrel in restricted areas (of a total area of about 2,000 km) and are considering several steps forward.
+Regarding Piedmont region, the authorities were controlling the grey squirrel in restricted areas (of a total area of about 2,000 km2) and were considering several steps forward.

-In Liguria, where the project privileged the surgical sterilisation of the animals instead of their suppression, the strong local opposition is making difficult for the authorities even to find veterinary structure willing to proceed to the sterilizations.
-130 squirrels were sterilised in Genova Nervi area but the species is considered to be progressing again.
+In Liguria, where the project privileged the surgical sterilisation of the animals instead of their suppression, the strong local opposition was making difficult for the authorities even to find veterinary structure willing to proceed to the sterilizations.
+130 squirrels were sterilised in Genova Nervi area but the species was considered to be progressing again.